MicrosoftDocs/memdocs/windows-365/enterprise/report-connected-frontline-cloud-pcs.md

 ## Report data

-On the **Frontline Cloud PCs** tab, the report shows the following data aggregated for the last 28 days:
+The report shows the following data aggregated for the last 28 days:

 - Number of currently connected Frontline Cloud PCs.
 - Maximum number of connected Frontline Cloud PCs for each day in the filtered range (7 or 28 days).